-The IOPC acknowledges the risk that the introduction of the VRR Scheme will have an impact on disciplinary proceedings.
-We therefore sought representations in this respect, in order inform the framing and operation of the proposed policy.
+The IOPC acknowledges the risk that the introduction of the VRR scheme will have an impact on disciplinary proceedings.
+We therefore sought representations on this to inform the framing and operation of the proposed policy.

-Consultation Response
+Consultation response

-27% of respondents commented on the potential impact on disciplinary proceedings.
-The majority of those respondents, 67% (4 respondents in total) expressed concern that the VRR would cause a delay to disciplinary proceedings.
-One respondent (a Professional Standards Department ('PSD')) stated they would await the response to a VRR before the Appropriate Authority3 ('AA') would consider the IOPC final report regarding conduct matters, and that a delay of two months could therefore be incurred.4 The respondent noted
+Twenty-seven per cent of respondents commented on the potential impact on disciplinary proceedings.
+The majority of those respondents, 67% (four respondents in total) expressed concern that the VRR would cause a delay to disciplinary proceedings.
+One respondent, a Professional Standards Department (PSD), stated they would await the response to a VRR before the appropriate authority3 (AA) would consider the IOPC final report on conduct matters, and that a delay of two months could therefore be incurred.4 The respondent noted that the AA could mitigate against any delay by reviewing an IOPC final report to make a provisional decision on conduct, pending the VRR outcome.